danielkrupinski/StringPool/README.md

 ## Thread safety
 * To add strings to a pool (`StringPool<>::add()`) from multiple threads you have to provide synchronization yourself.
 * Once added to pool, strings are `read-only` therefore can be safely accessed from multiple threads.
+That means you can add new strings to the pool and access existing ones in parallel.

 For an example use of StringPool accross multiple threads check [Examples/Threaded.cpp](Examples/Threaded.cpp).